CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/1 - Contract Port 4 Engineers + 2 QA Engineers/README.md

 # Unit / Automated Testing

 Working tests are not required for this review to pass the acceptance criteria.
-Despite this, the OP is well on their way to having adaquate tests.
+Despite this, the OP is well on their way to having adequate tests.

 There are Positive & Negative Test Cases.
-They are insufficent for the end of project, but for the current state of the project they are sufficient.
+They are insufficient for the end of project, but for the current state of the project they are sufficient.

 Requirement | Finding
 ------------ | -------------
-Unit Tests - Sufficeint | PASS
+Unit Tests - Sufficient | PASS

 # Documentation